 Rigpa USA held its annual autumn retreat near Santa Cruz, California from 24 November – 1 December.
 During the first weekend, two parallel programs were held with a focus on healing.
 One group participated in a powerfully moving process of listening, hearing and acknowledging, that was led by An Olive Branch, a project of the Zen Center of Pittsburgh with broad experience in helping Buddhist sanghas heal from crises.
 A second group of sangha members practiced Narak Kong Shak.
 Both groups found the programmes heart-opening, transformative, and mutually supportive.Read More

-Welcome to Rigpa News, where we aim to share recent activities and events in Rigpa, and from around the Buddhist world.
+Welcome to Rigpa News, where we share recent activities and events in Rigpa, and from around the Buddhist world.

 Filtering by Tag: Code of Conduct